 - One Book One Valley: Every January, the Estes Valley celebrates community and literacy by coming together in conversation around a single book.

-- Book Club for Mortals: A book club that explores end-of-life issues with openness, curiosity, compassion, and sometimes humor.
+- Book Club for Mortals: A book club that explores end-of-life issues with openness, curiosity, compassion, and often humor.

 And here are some community book clubs that welcome new members: